phiresky/blog/posts/2020/sqlite-performance-tuning.md

     pragma page_size = 32768;
     ```

     This improved performance and db size a lot for me in one project, but it's probably only useful if you are storing somewhat large blobs in your database and might not be good for other projects where rows are small.
+For writing queries SQLite will always only replace whole pages, so this increases the overhead of write queries.

 ### Summary